-Middle Becaguimec Island is a 2.83-hectare (seven acre) nature preserve located near the Town of Hartland, Carleton County where the Becaguimec Stream flows into the St. John River.
+Middle Becaguimec Island is a 2.83 hectare (7 acre) nature preserve located near the Town of Hartland, Carleton County where the Becaguimec Stream flows into the St. John River.
 It is located between the Hugh John Flemming Bridge on the Trans-Canada Highway and the Hartland covered bridge

 Born in Hartland in 1921, Dr. Joseph Kyle, an ophthalmologist who practiced in Niagara Falls, Ontario, donated Middle Becaguimec Island to the Nature Trust in March 2004 to protect and preserve the island for the benefit of nature and future generations of New Brunswickers.

 The island is a gravel bar, submerged for a portion of the year, with a wooded and shrub-covered area at the southern end.
 It is home to the Anticosti Aster (Symphyotrichum anticostense), which is federally listed as a threatened species.
 This nature preserve gave the first formal protection to this plant, which has a range from the upper shores of the Restigouche and St. John River, to the Gaspé Peninsula, Anticosti Island, and northern Maine.
 The Anticosti Aster is a slender perennial plant that grows 50-60 cm tall.
 Its small daisy-like flowers bloom in late summer, have a yellow centre and pale purple or blue outer rays, and occur on very long stalks.
 The leaves are narrow and often arching.
 The Anticosti Aster is dependent on cyclic disturbances caused by spring high waters to keep shrubs and other competing species from taking over the habitat and gradually eliminating the aster.